Skip to main content

 Managed-By Marker

-Scripts generated by SystemDox include a # managed-by: comment.
-The publish action only creates, updates, or removes scripts with this marker — hand-written tests are never touched.
+Every file SystemDox generates — scripts, runner, and workflow — carries a # managed-by: comment.
+The publish action only creates, updates, or removes files with this marker — hand-written CI is never touched.

 Auto-Discovery